glassorg/ion/README.md

     X Insert ConditionalDeclarations
       Infer Types, Keep it going, infer them all.
-      We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 Move Larger Types to Shared References to new temporary TypeDeclarations. toCodeString function memoize.
+      We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 Insert Negations of ConditionalDeclarations into alternate branches of IfStatement Implement function to convert Expressions to Negative expressions.
+          For instance not(foo < 0) => foo >= 0
+      Move Larger Types to Shared References to new temporary TypeDeclarations. toCodeString function memoize.